Frequently Asked Questions about Home Studies

 Why do we have to have fingerprints done and where do we do them?

 Texas has recently changed its rules on who should have fingerprints done for the purpose of adoption.
 Our Agency’s policy is that all adoptive parents applying for adoption with us will undergo a fingerprint background check by the FBI.
-Fingerprints are required for this.
+The state of Texas also requires anyone over the age of 14 living in an adoptive home to be fingerprinted and have a background check completed.
 Most fingerprinting for the State of Texas is done electronically.
 We will send you an email once we recive your application on how to schedule your appointment for fingerprinting.

 How long is a home study good for?